nasa/Common-Metadata-Repository/search-app/api_docs.md

 Find granules that match all of the 'project' param values

      curl "%CMR-ENDPOINT%/granules?project\[\]=2009_GR_NASA&project\[\]=2013_GR_NASA&options\[project\]\[and\]=true"

-#### Find granules by campaign

-The parameter 'campaign' is added as an alias to the parameter 'project' for backwards compatibility and so can be used in place of it.
-Please see under "Find granules by project" for details on how to use this parameter to find granules.

 #### Find granules by echo granule id, echo collection id and concept ids.